-To qualify for enrollment as a Medicaid or NCHC hospice provider, the hospice agency shall obtain Medicare certification and licensure to provide Medicaid hospice services.
+To qualify for enrollment as a Medicaid or NCHC hospice provider, the hospice provider shall obtain Medicare certification and licensure to provide Medicaid hospice services.

 The provider of hospice services shall comply with:

+- a.
 N.C.
 General Statute (G.S.)
-Chapter 131E, Article 10 Hospice Licensure Act: and 10A NCAC, Chapter 13, SUBCHAPTER 13K - HOSPICE LICENSING RULES.
+Chapter 131E, Article 10 Hospice Licensure Act; and - b.
+10A NCAC, Chapter 13, SUBCHAPTER 13K HOSPICE LICENSING RULES.